Agnieszkalukasiak/Project-3/README.md

 ![ pep8 result ](photos/pep8_result.png)

 ### Bugs
-- No bugs found
-...
+- There were problems with spaces, as when letters were added they appeared in incorrect places.
+- Fixed by removing spaces from the word before indexing.

-### Reaming Bugs
+### Remaining Bugs
--	No bugs reaming
+-	No bugs remaining
-Deployment

 ### Deployment
 This project was deployed at Heroku, steps for deploy are listed bellow: